mauceri/amicus-plugin-test/README.md

-# An example of amicus-bot's plugin
+# An example of amicus-bot plugin